Why Do I Use Tencel Fabric?

 "From forest to fashion, TENCEL™ creates fibres for consumers who care about their impact on the planet."
 From The Tencel website.

-While TENCEL garments may have a slightly higher price tag than conventional fabrics, it is essential to view this investment through a long-term lens.
+While TENCEL garments may have a slightly higher price tag than conventional fabrics, viewing this investment through a long-term lens is essential.
 The added cost reflects a commitment to quality, durability, and sustainability.
 Plus, the production and packaging costs are higher to meet environmental and human standards.

 TENCEL's inherent resilience ensures that your clothing will withstand the test of time, reducing the need for frequent replacements.
 Moreover, the lower environmental impact of this fabric's production and its biodegradability contribute to a more responsible fashion ecosystem, which is a win for you and the planet.